BenGale93/BenGale93/README.md

 I work in the NatWest Model Risk team as a Python Developer.

-I'm based in Norwich and work fully remotely.
+I'm based in North Norfolk and work fully remotely.